MicrosoftDocs/azure-devops-docs/docs/report/analytics/client-authentication-options.md

 ## Azure Active Directory (AAD)

 "Azure Active Directory" is also known as "Organizational Credential" in Power BI Desktop.
-You can use it in  [PowerBI.com](https://powerbi.microsoft.com) through ÄúOAuth2Äù selection when configuring data refresh.
+You can use it in  [PowerBI.com](https://powerbi.microsoft.com) through OAuth selection when configuring data refresh.

 When connecting with Power BI Desktop you will be prompted to enter your credentials for the data source.
 Click Organizational account as shown here:

 <img src="../powerbi/_img/power-bi-organizational.png" alt="Organizational account prompt" style="border: 2px solid #C3C3C3;" />

-Click the Sign in button and you will be prompted to enter your AAD credentials.
+Choose the Sign in button and you will be prompted to enter your AAD credentials.
 After that, you're done.

 To change an existing URL to use AAD instead of a PAT or AAC, see [Change authentication credentials](#update-credentials) later in this topic.